huggingface/text-generation-inference/docs/source/quicktour.md

 ## Consuming TGI

-Once TGI is running, you can use the `generate` endpoint by doing requests.
+Once TGI is running, you can use the `generate` endpoint or the Open AI Chat Completion API compatible [Messages API](https://huggingface.co/docs/text-generation-inference/en/messages_api) by doing requests.
 To learn more about how to query the endpoints, check the [Consuming TGI](./basic_tutorials/consuming_tgi) section, where we show examples with utility libraries and UIs.
 Below you can see a simple snippet to query the endpoint.

 <inferencesnippet>
 <python>